 A mother, a sister, a daughter and a partner; Rose is remembered for her fun spirit, sharp wit, loving embrace and striking beauty.
 It will be her voice that narrates our lives, her creative words that see us through our troubles, and her tone that underscores our joy.

 May Rosemarie’s love, humor and fighting spirit cast a light down on all of those she loved.

-To plant a tree in memory of Rosemarie M. Flores, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Rosemarie M. Flores, please visit our floral store.